Our work at Upton House and Gardens

 Conserving the collection

 At Upton we use both remedial conservation and preventative conservation.
-When you visit find out why we put teasels on the chairs and why we don't use gloves when cleaning porcelain.
+When you visit you can find out why we put teasels on the chairs and why we don't use gloves when cleaning porcelain.

-Learn how we protect artefacts in the house from irreversible damage by light and how we maintain the house as a welcoming home rather than a museum.
+We protect artefacts in the house from irreversible damage from light and maintain the house as a welcoming home rather than a museum.
+There are five agents of decay that the collections and house team regularly look out for when undertaking conservation work:

 Protecting the Picture Gallery